heckerio/Startup-name-generator-app/README.md

 # Startup name generator app

 A new Flutter project engineered by Henry Law JunWei.
 This project is used to write my first Flutter app via Flutter documentations, https://flutter.dev/docs/get-started/codelab.
-Do create a new issue if there's new bug.
+Do create a new issue in Github if got new bug exist.

 ## Getting Started